ligato/docs/docs/user-guide/get-agent.md

 docker run -p 2379:2379 --name etcd --rm quay.io/coreos/etcd:v3.1.0 /usr/local/bin/etcd -advertise-client-urls http://0.0.0.0:2379 -listen-client-urls http://0.0.0.0:2379
 ```

-The etcd docker image is downloaded (if does not exist already) and started, ready to serve requests.
+The ETCD docker image is downloaded (if does not exist already) and started, ready to serve requests.
 In the default docker environment, the ETCD server will be available on the IP `172.17.0.1` on port `2379`.
 The command above can be edited to get different version that `3.1.0`, or change the listen/advertise address.

 The vpp-agent defines flag for the ETCD plugin `--etcd-config` which can be used to provide static config (most importantly what is the IP address of an ETCD enpodint(s)).
 The example configuration (and the default one):